jokeyrhyme/is-dom4-supported/README.md

 - @param {`SupportedOptions`} [options]
 - @returns {`boolean`|`Object`} true|false unless returnObject is true

 This project creates a temporary unattached DOM Element if you do not provide one.
 If you are performing other tests against DOM Elements, you might consider reusing the same one, hence the optional parameter.

+The report `Object` contains the results of individual tests prefixed by their DOM level (e.g. "dom4.customevent"), as well as summary properties that are `true` if all preceding properties are `true` (e.g. "dom4").

 #### @typedef {`Object`} SupportedOptions

+- @property {`string[]`} ignore - array of tests to ignore for summaries
 - @property {`boolean`} returnObject - if true, function returns a detailed Object